DistrictDataLabs/yellowbrick/docs/api/model_selection/importances.rst

     X, y = data.data, data.target

     model = LogisticRegression(multi_class="auto", solver="liblinear")
-    viz = FeatureImportances(model, stack=True, relative=False, topn=3)
+    viz = FeatureImportances(model, stack=True, relative=False)
     viz.fit(X, y)
     viz.show()

 Top and Bottom Feature Importances
 ----------------------------------

 It may be more illuminating to the feature engineering process to identify the most or least informative features.
-To view only the N most informative features in a graph, use ``topn`` with a postive integer.
-To view the N least important, use a negative integer.
+To view only the N most informative features, specify the ``topn`` argument to the visualizer.
+Similar to slicing a ranked list by their importance, if ``topn`` is a postive integer, then the most highly ranked features are used.
+If ``topn`` is a negative integer, then the lowest ranked features are displayed instead.

 .. plot::
     :context: close-figs